 The list of technical writing software encompassing these 3 phases is rather exhaustive to compile at one shot, and readers are also likely to face ‘tool fatigue’.
 So, I have divided the entire article on technical writing software tools into a 3 part series – each part focusing on tools belonging to one phase at a time.
 Some tools are versatile and can perform tasks covered in more than one phase.

 Let’s begin with 2 popular modeling tools.

 If you are employed as a technical writer in a large corporation, it is quite likely that the system architect of your product is already using Rational Rose as a UML modeling tool.
 For capturing documentation requirements and tracing use cases to specific user actions, UML (Unified Modeling Language) is the de facto industry standard.

 Author’s Tip: Information requirements must be treated at par with other product requirements.
-So, it is a good practice even for small companies to use these formal architecture and design methods.
+So, it is a good practice even for small companies to use this formal architecture and design methods.
 However, Rational Rose is prohibitively expensive.
-Free tools like StarUML are perfectly acceptable alternatives.
+Free technical writing software like StarUML are perfectly acceptable alternatives.

 StarUML is an open source UML modeling tool that enables you to generate use case diagrams, activity diagrams, etc for modeling the information documentation features of the product.

-Author’s Tip: Information requirements do not require the full feature set of sophisticated tools like Rational Rose.
+Author’s Tip: Information requirements do not require the full feature set of sophisticated technical writing software like Rational Rose.
 StarUML supports almost all UML 2.0 features, adequate for technical documentation features.

 Software products in today’s world are by and large meant for online use.
 So, gathering statistics on the internet traffic that your product website generates is a key step to determine its success or reach.
 This also applies to associated online documentation supporting the product in the form of blogs and wiki pages.
 Google Analytics helps you understand user behavior.
 Also, you get an edge if you are familiar with building a solid user onboarding process.